John Cappelletti: Regular season

+Playoffs

 Personal life

 Cappelletti is married with four sons and resides in Laguna Niguel, California with his wife Betty (née Berry).
 His sister-in-law is the daughter of Heisman Trophy winner Alan Ameche.
+The first time Cappelletti ever saw a Heisman Trophy was as a college sophomore visiting Ameche's home with his teenage brother, where Ameche's trophy was on the mantle.
 He is not related to former Boston Patriots star and 1964 AFL MVP Gino Cappelletti.

 Cappelletti also is a classic car enthusiast.